mwilliams2014/liferay-docs/en/user/articles/100-web-experience-management/03-building-a-site/04-liferay-navigation/02-page-hierarchy.markdown

 ### Creating Pages through Site Administration

-To create a new page through the Site Administration,
+To create a new page through the Page Administration,

 1. Go to *Site Administration* for the Site you want to work on, then *Site Builder* &rarr; *Pages*.